acidburn0zzz/efivar/README.md

 The format needed wenn reading or writing to a var is the same that `-list` returns, so Name-GUID.
 If write is called on a not yet existing variable, it is being created.
-The data that is supposed to be written should be specified using `-content` and so far it as been verified to work using a 16KiB big random textfile but in theory every decently sized file should be usable.
+The data that is supposed to be written should be specified using `-content` and so far it has been verified to work using a 16KiB big random textfile but in theory every decently sized file should be usable.